vishvAsa/AgamaH/AryaH/mediterranian/platonism/iamblichus/articles/shaw_theurgy_soul/01_Matter_and_Embodiment/04_Theurgy_as_Demiurgy.md

 > “Recognize, if you will, the lowest of divine beings: the soul purified from the body”+++(5)+++

 \( *DM* 34, 8\).
 Because the human soul was the lowest divinity it suffered with the mortal lives that it sustained.
 Identified with only “certain parts” of the cosmos, the soul lost its perspective of the “whole” and become absorbed into the flux of mortal life.

-Since matter cannot be discussed, from an existential perspective, apart from the soul’s experience of it, one may assume that Iamblichus’s negative remarks about matter in the *De Mysteriis* describe, in fact, the soul’s experience of matter.
-Though Iamblichus used the same term, *hule* \(or its functional equivalents: *soma*, *phusis*, *genesis*\), it was not the *hule* of the *Theology of Numbers* or the *hule* produced from the paternal monad in the *De Mysteriis*.
-It is one thing to speak about matter philosophically or theologically—in an abstract or theoretical way—quite another to experience matter and to outline a practical discipline to free souls from its constraints.
-However, apart from telling Porphyry that he will answer questions philosophically, theologically, or theurgically as he deemed appropriate, Iamblichus did not explicitly signal the shifts in his discourse \( *DM* 7, 2–6\).
+Since matter cannot be discussed, from an existential perspective,
+apart from the soul’s experience of it,
+one may assume that Iamblichus’s negative remarks about matter in the *De Mysteriis* describe,
+in fact, the soul’s experience of matter.

+Though Iamblichus used the same term, *hule* \(or its functional equivalents: *soma*, *phusis*, *genesis*\),
+it was not the *hule* of the *Theology of Numbers*
+or the *hule* produced from the paternal monad in the *De Mysteriis*.
+It is one thing to speak about matter philosophically or theologically—in an abstract or theoretical way—
+quite another to experience matter and to outline a practical discipline to free souls from its constraints.
+However, apart from telling Porphyry that he will answer questions philosophically, theologically, or theurgically as he deemed appropriate,
+Iamblichus did not explicitly signal the shifts in his discourse \( *DM* 7, 2–6\).
 What was undoubtedly clear to himself and his readers is not always clear to us.
-Being accustomed to a more univocal use of terms, the modern reader of the *De Mysteriis* will likely miss these contextual shifts and find Iamblichus’s use of terms inconsistent and confusing.[^1]
+Being accustomed to a more univocal use of terms,
+the modern reader of the *De Mysteriis* will likely miss these contextual shifts and find Iamblichus’s use of terms inconsistent and confusing.[^1]+++(5)+++

 [^1]: Hadot describes this problem in “Exercices spirituels,” in *Annuaire: Ecole Pratique des Hautes Etudes* \(Paris, 1976–77\), 63–70.